Three Steps in the Dark

-Three Steps in the Dark is a 1953 British mystery film directed by Daniel Birt and starring Greta Gynt, Hugh Sinclair and Sarah Lawson.
-It was produced as a second feature and shot at the Kensington Studios in London.
-The film's sets were designed by the art director Bernard Robinson.
+Three Steps in the Dark (also known as 3 Steps in the Dark) is a 1953 British second feature ('B') mystery film directed by Daniel Birt and starring Greta Gynt, Hugh Sinclair and Sarah Lawson.
+It was written by Roger East and Brock Williams.

 Plot

 A rich but disliked uncle invites his relatives to a family reunion at his home.
 Once the gathering is complete, he announces enigmatically that he intends to change his will before he dies, should not one of the heirs fulfill a condition.
 Before he can do this, he is murdered.
-His niece (Gynt), a detective story writer, has to put her theories into practice by solving a real-life murder mystery.
+His niece, a detective story writer, has to put her theories into practice by solving a real-life murder mystery.